Pringleman83/SportsBook/README.md

 * Import leagues and fixtures from one of two available online sources.

+* See a visual comparison of the teams playing in any game.

 * Run manual comparison of two teams from any loaded leagues generating (somewhat inaccurate) predictions.

 * Run predictions on all loaded fixtures (more accurate as the teams are guaranteed to be from the same leagues).